-The UnboundID Identity Data Store contains a set of default system database index files that ensure that the server operates efficiently.
-These default indexes cannot be modified or deleted.
+The UnboundID Identity Data Store contains a set of system database index files that ensure that the server operates efficiently.
+These indexes cannot be modified or deleted.

-Table 17: System Indexes
+Table 16: System Indexes

 Index Description dn2id Allows quick retrieval of DNs.
 The DN database, or dn2id, has one record for each entry.
 The key is the normalized entry DN and the value is the entry ID. id2entry Allows quick retrieval of entries.
 The id2entry database contains the LDAP entries.
 The database key is the entry ID and the value is the entry contents. referral Allows quick retrieval of referrals.
 The referral database called dn2uri contains URIs from referral entries.
 The key is the DN of the referral entry and the value is that of a labeled URI in the ref attribute for that entry. id2children Allows quick retrieval of an entry and its children.
 The id2children database provides a mapping between an entry's unique identifier and the entry unique identifiers of the corresponding entry's children. id2subtree Allows quick retrieval of an entry's subtree.
-The id2subtree database provides a mapping between an entry's unique identifier and its unique identifiers in its subtree. state Stores the configuration state of the JE backend for a particular base DN. recentChanges Stores the recent changes to the Identity Data Store. objectclass Allows quick retrieval of subtree searches.
-Stored as an equality index. givenName Allows quick retrieval of givenName searches.
-Stored as an equality and a substring indexes. ds-entry-unique-id Allows quick retrieval of specific entries.
-Stored as an equality index. member Allows quick retrieval of member searches in group entries.
-Stored as an equality index. uid Allows quick retrieval of uid searches.
-Stored as an equality index. cn Allows quick retrieval of cn searches.
-Stored as equality and substring indexes. uniquemember Allows quick retrieval of uniqueMember searches in group entries.
-Stored as an equality index. telephoneNumber Allows quick retrieval of telephoneNumber searches.
-Stored as an equality index. sn Allows quick retrieval of sn searches.
-Stored as equality and substring indexes. mail Allows quick retrieval of mail searches.
-Stored as an equality index. aci Allows quick retrieval of aci searches.
-Stored as a presence index. vlvIndex Allows quick retrieval of VLV indexes.
+The id2subtree database provides a mapping between an entry's unique identifier and its unique identifiers in its subtree.